Frequently Asked Questions About Bulk Leaf Removal

 I haven't seen a leaf collection truck at all - did they forget us?

 Crews will continue working to make sure all streets in town have had at least two passes by a leaf collection vehicle during the collection period.
-To ensure every area has been services, Town vehicles are equipped with GPS tracking so that staff can plan routes and verify that each street in Town is being collected.
+To ensure every area has been serviced, Town vehicles are equipped with GPS tracking so that staff can plan routes and verify that each street in Town is being collected.

 OK a truck came and collected the leaves but there is a mess in the street!
 They left dust and debris everywhere!